Anburaj07/TRADO/README.md

 >Screenshots

 # Project Overview
-The ASOS.com clone is a web application developed to mimic the functionality and appearance of the original ASOS website.
-It enables users to browse through a wide range of fashion products, view detailed product information, add items to their cart, and proceed with the checkout process.It renamed as **TRADO** for the convenience.
+TRADO is a web application developed to mimic the functionality and appearance of the original ASOS website.
+It enables users to browse a wide range of fashion products, view detailed product information, add items to their cart, and proceed with the checkout process.
+It was renamed as **TRADO** for convenience.

 The project utilizes HTML for the structure and layout of web pages, CSS for styling and visual presentation, and JavaScript for interactivity and dynamic functionality.
 Additionally, API integration is implemented to fetch real-time product data from the API.